 Toledo Museum of Art Announces Curatorial Staff Promotions

 The Toledo Museum of Art in Ohio has promoted two longtime staff members to new positions.
-In December 2017, Andrea Gardner was named director of collections, and in January, Halona Norton Westbrook was appointed director of curatorial affairs.
+In December 2017, Andrea Gardner was named director of collections, and in January 2018, Halona Norton-Westbrook was appointed director of curatorial affairs.

 “Andrea Gardner and Halona Norton-Westbrook have proven themselves to be essential members of our collections and curatorial teams over the last many years,” said director Brian Kennedy.
 “We are so pleased to see them step up to an enhanced portfolio of responsibilities and look forward to their many scholarly and administrative contributions in the future.”